HeyRoot/Image-captioning-dataset/README.md

 (2) Without permission, the dataset should only be used for non-commercial scientific research purposes.

 ## Download the Dataset
-The dataset will be made available for download after the paper is accepted [Download link](url)
+The dataset will be made available for download after the paper is made public [Download link](url)